Dear Crucial Skills,

 But I would be less than fair if I didn’t acknowledge that there’s another way leaders get into your predicament.
 And that’s through growth.
 In these cases, as the company becomes more complex, someone who filled a job perfectly for years will simply be “outgrown” by their job.
 These are painful situations to respond to as a leader because the individual has done nothing wrong—in fact they’ve been contributing to the growth that they now can’t keep up with.

 Even in situations where the job has outgrown the candidate, we have to be vigilant by not waiting for organizational changes or promotion opportunities to let someone know they aren’t keeping up.
-Your job as a leader is to help them see how their game has to improve so that if they’re passed over it is no surprise.
+Your job, as a leader, is to help them see how their game has to improve so if they’re passed over, it is no surprise.